lasergoat/homepress/README.md

     npm install -g homepress
     homepress start

-*This will also ask if you want to add your new local dev site IP address to your hosts file.
+**COMING SOON:** *Homepress will ask if you want to add your new local dev site IP address to your hosts file.
 Hint: you do.*

 <h2>Requirements</h2>